 The Cradle to Cradle Certified Product Standard

-The Cradle to Cradle CertifiedCM Products Standard is a multi-attribute, continuous improvement methodology that evaluates products across five categories of human and environmental health.
+The Cradle to Cradle CertifiedTM Products Standard is a multi-attribute, continuous improvement methodology that evaluates products across five categories of human and environmental health.
 It is administered by the Cradle to Cradle Products Innovation InstituteSM.
 Product certification is awarded at five levels (Basic, Bronze, Silver, Gold, Platinum), with the expectation that an applicant will optimize each aspect of their product over time.
 The ultimate goal is to encourage innovation and the design of products that effectively and positively impact people and the environment.

 A multi-attribute standard